 How do I Sign up?

-Registration will for all four sessions will be available starting on September 28, 2020.
-Space is limited, so we are participants to only register for the sessions they plan to attend.
+Registration will for the series will be available starting on October 1, 2020, and will close on or before October 23 so that materials can be mailed to all participants.
+Space is limited, so we ask students to register only if they plan to attend all three events.
 There is no fee to register or participate in the events.